What's in this article?

 You'll need to use a bleed key and loosen the nut on the end of the radiator.
 As you turn it, water from your system will come out.

-#3 Corrosion and general system wear
+#3 Corrosion to your system and general system wear

 Time heals all wounds.
 Except for boilers.
 Time kills boilers (and causes leaks).